jorektheglitch/pikaft-e621-posts-downloader/README.md

 ```

 ## Additional Information

+##### General Config Tab

+- set the path to the batch directory (stores downloaded data) ; creates new directory if it doesn't yet exist
+- set the path to the resized images directory (stores resized data) ; creates new directory if it doesn't yet exist
+- set tag seperator/delimeter
+- set tag order
+- set any tags to prepend succeeding the download step
+- set any tags to append succeeding the download step
+- set the target image extension
+- set tag handler for resized images
+- set path to json file if not already specified
+- (optional) create new config option whenever clicking "Apply & Save"
+- (optional) set json file from dropdown menu
+- (optional) load json config from file

+##### Stats Config Tab

+- set all stats requirements of images on the image-board website

+##### Checkbox Config Tab

+- configure settings for data collection, downloading, & resizing

+##### Required Tags Config Tab

+- manually provide or specify a file with the tags to include
+- (to remove tags) check tags and press remove ; all non-removed tags will be included in data collection

+##### Blacklist Tags Config Tab

+- manually provide or specify a file with the tags to exclude
+- (to remove tags) check tags and press remove ; all non-removed tags will be included in data collection

+##### Additional Components Config Tab

+- set paths for the different types of downloaded data
+- (optional) set path to file with image IDs to include and/or exclude
+- set path to save all searched images IDs to
+- (optional) set path to file with all negative tags

+##### Run Tab

+- set cpu usage
+- (optional) set to complete all phases of the download per batch
+- (optional) keep db data
+- (optional) cache posts file if multiple batches
+- (optional) path to posts/tags files
+- (optional if using linux) path to aria2c program
+- run button
+- a dropdown menu to set multiple configs to run as a batch

+##### Image Preview Tab

+- set file type to view
+- search downloaded gallery with multiple file type options (positive & negative tags ONLY)
+- easily add tags into respective categories for single images, as well as images of any type (including images that have been searched)

+##### Data Stats Tab

+- set the method type to run & meta tag category

 #### File and Folder Paths
 Whether it's a file or a folder path, you can specify either a relative path or an absolute path.
 Each parameter that is a relative path uses the specified parent folder in each batch accordingly.